timmcginley/Agile/README.md

 # Agile Prototyping

-Agile Prototyping is a [methodology] for designing building systems in the future.
+Agile Prototyping is a [Methodology/index.md] for designing building systems in the future.
 Designing in the future requires an agile, approach to; model, adapt and redesign building systems and products, fast.

 >How can we design buildings for the future, when the future is [unknowable]?